 Before applying the Hawk Epoxy, the hull must be very dry.
 Make sure the hull moisture is under 15% by using a moisture meter.
 Wipe down the entire area with clean rags and acetone.
 This will remove any remaining contaminants on the hull.

 Hawk Epoxy is a low viscosity epoxy system that makes fiberglass repair easy for everyone!
 Equipped with a wide variety of Catalysts and fillers, you can mix up the exact epoxy batch needed for almost any job.
 For more information on how to mix Hawk Epoxy, click this link.
 Mix only enough Hawk Epoxy to use in 5-10 minutes.
 Apply the Hawk Epoxy to the hull using the Roll and Tip method.
 Use a roller to apply the epoxy and then use the tip of a high quality brush to smooth the epoxy evenly.
 The roller should be lint free and non-wicking.
 Any fibers that get in to the epoxy could compromise the integrity of the seal.

 Apply the second coat when the first coat is tacky to the touch.
 Your finger should leave an imprint but not lift any of the epoxy coating.
 Allow the second coat to dry fully.
 Once it is completely cured, wash the repaired area with soap and water.
 The repair is now ready to be sanded and painted with Sea Hawk bottom paint.
 If redoing the hull apply Tuff Stuff primer, followed by bottom paint.

 If the blister has damaged the fiberglass, that will need to be repaired with fiberglass cloth cut to match damaged area.
-There will be an upcoming How To Article that discusses that topic.

 The video below is from Sea Hawk Paints and demonstrates how to seal a fiberglass hull using the Hawk Epoxy System.